KB1RD/matrix-notepad/README.md

 ![Document Editing](static/document.png)

 ## Contributing
 Have a look at the [Wiki](https://github.com/KB1RD/matrix-notepad/wiki) if you're interested in contributing.
-The wiki also contains documentation about how this works.
+I'd love the help!
+The wiki also contains documentation about how the algorithm, `logootish-js`, works internally as well as links to the JSDoc.

 ## Organization
 Here is the directory structure